c4arl0s/4BranchesIRysGitTutorial/README.md

 ![Screen Shot 2020-05-23 at 11 01 37](https://user-images.githubusercontent.com/24994818/82735083-cc29f600-9ce4-11ea-89b2-22cc74585e12.png)

-Remember that the crazy branch does not include any commits in master after the fork.
+**Remember that the crazy branch does not include any commits in master after the fork**.

 # 	* [Return to the Master Branch](https://github.com/c4arl0s/4BranchesIRysGitTutorial#4-branches-i-rys-git-tutorial---content)